Areena27/Areena27/README.md

 ## Hi, I’m Areena Aji 👋

-I’m a Computer Science graduate who enjoys learning by building and experimenting with technology.
+I’m a Computer Science graduate currently working as an **Associate** with a focus on **UI/UX and frontend development**.
-I like understanding how systems work and improving my skills through hands-on projects.
+I enjoy building intuitive interfaces, understanding how systems work, and continuously improving through hands-on projects.

 🎓 **B.Tech in Computer Science and Engineering**
 Mar Athanasius College of Engineering (KTU)